 It’s an issue Truett is already addressing with his cinematography students.
 “A lot of companies have scaled down,” he says.
 “They’ve gone to a boutique style, where it’s a one-man show.
 So an editor might be asked to also shoot and do the mixing.
-Our students are ready because they can shoot camera, pop a card into their MacBook Pro, open it up Final Cut Pro X, and start selecting what clips they want.
+Our students are ready because they can shoot camera, pop a card into their MacBook Pro, open it up in Final Cut Pro X and start selecting what clips they want.
 They have the skills and the tools they need to thrive in that environment.”

 Full Sail film student Jake Kalafut is doing everything he can to prepare for what he hopes will be an eventual job as a first assistant director.
 After exploring Final Cut Pro 7, he got trained in Final Cut Pro X in his video editing course.
 “Final Cut Pro X was so easy to use, right from the start,” he says.
 “With background rendering, I’m able to really think about my edit, while the process just keeps going.
 It makes everything so much quicker.”

-Kalafut credits new Final Cut Pro X features like the Magnetic Timeline, color correction, and built-in motion graphics with making him more proficient.
+Kalafut credits new Final Cut Pro X features like the Magnetic Timeline, colour correction and built-in motion graphics with making him more proficient.
 And he believes his developing editing fluency will pay off on the set.
 Already it’s helped him create a video compilation of his projects, which he uses to line up freelance editing work.
-“Our industry’s constantly changing, so I have to adapt and learn," he says.
-"If I don’t, I’ll get left behind.”
+“Our industry’s constantly changing, so I have to adapt and learn,” he says.
+“If I don’t, I’ll get left behind.”